tjcsl/website/README.md

 # Website

 The main TJ Website that is in development.
-Supervised by Keegan Lanzillotta, Theo Ouzhinski, and Akash Bhave.
+Supervised jointly by Akash Bhave, Keegan Lanzillotta, and Theo Ouzhinski.

 ## TODO